 HOW THE FICTION WRITER LEARNS TO WELCOME THE UNKNOWN

 Become a fearless writer.
 Plow ahead.
 Trust.
-If you do, you emerge from the mists and shadows into a landscape more vibrant than the one you left behind.
+If you do, you emerge into a landscape more vibrant than the one you left behind.
 Miraculously, you will find yourself writing the story you never thought you'd write.
 These are the stories and characters that your mind could not imagine but your heart hungers to write.

 If this sounds exciting to you, and you are ready for a writing coach who understands the mysterious journey of writing, call me at 914.962.4432.
 To find out more, explore my coaching at www.thefictionwritersjourney.com